rajat-gith/treasure-hunt/README.md

 You have to gather all the clues and reach to a final conclusion.

 <h2>Steps to setup the project:</h2>
-1.Fork the Repo
+1.Fork the Repo<br/><br/>
-<a href="https://github.com/rajat-gith/treasure-hunt/">Github Repo</a>
+<a href="https://github.com/rajat-gith/treasure-hunt/" target="_blank">Github Repo</a><br/>
-2. Clone the Repository into local folder.
+2. Clone the Repository into local folder.<br/>
-3. Run the command "npm install" to install all packages necessary for the webapp.
+3. Run the command "npm install" to install all packages necessary for the webapp.<br/>
-4. Run "npm start" to use the webapp
+4. Run "npm start" to use the webapp<br/>
-5. Apart running in the local machine you can directly make use of <a href="https://treasure-hunt-v1.netlify.app/">Deployed Link</a>
+5. Apart running in the local machine you can directly make use of <a href="https://treasure-hunt-v1.netlify.app/" target="_blank">Deployed Link</a>

 <h2>Brief Logic</h2>
 In stage 1 the user is given a clue for 10 seconds and then in stage 2, the user needs to solve a challenge.<br/>